SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 A recurring theme in the user study was the fear of displacement and the need to maintain human agency in creative work.

-**Displacement of Arrangers:** KayCee expressed concern about "what happens to all these arrangers" if the software becomes too proficient.
+**Displacement of Arrangers:** The professional violinist participant expressed concern about "what happens to all these arrangers" if the software becomes too proficient.
 However, the consensus was that AI cannot replace the "live performance" or the human element of creativity.
 The tool serves a different market (rapid prototyping, educational support) rather than replacing high-end arrangement work.
 This aligns with research showing that users value AI as a supportive tool rather than a replacement (Newman et al., 2023).

 **Academic Integrity:** There is a risk that students might use the tool to bypass music theory homework (e.g., part-writing exercises).
-KayCee jokingly noted it "might be banned" for undergrad theory students.
+One participant jokingly noted it "might be banned" for undergrad theory students.
 This highlights the need for careful consideration of how the tool is presented and used in educational contexts.
 The tool should support learning rather than replace it, requiring clear guidelines and potentially educational modes that explain the theory behind generated choices.

-**Misuse on Unreleased Music:** Aldren raised a concern about using the tool on unreleased music, implying potential intellectual property risks if the AI utilizes user data for training.
+**Misuse on Unreleased Music:** The songwriter participant raised a concern about using the tool on unreleased music, implying potential intellectual property risks if the AI utilizes user data for training.
 This highlights the importance of:
 - Transparent data handling policies
 - Local processing options (the current system processes files server-side, but could be adapted for client-side processing)
 - Clear user agreements about data usage